Zeus (SN18) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zeus Historical Price

-According to the latest data gathered on Zeus live price page, the current price of Zeus is 2.08USD.
-The circulating supply of Zeus(SN18) is 1.17M SN18 , giving it a market capitalization of $2.42M.
+According to the latest data gathered on Zeus live price page, the current price of Zeus is 2.02USD.
+The circulating supply of Zeus(SN18) is 1.17M SN18 , giving it a market capitalization of $2.36M.

 - 30 Days0.00%$ --$ 2.8748$ 1.9784